-The CEOP 'eye' symbol is also located at all internet access points around school.
+The CEOP 'eye' symbol is also located within all classrooms and the ICT Hub in school.

-- 16.2.
-Criminal law Although bullying in itself is not a specific criminal offence in the UK, it is important to bear in mind that some types of harassing or threatening behaviour or communications could be a criminal offence, for example under the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003, and the Public Order Act 1986.
-If school staff feel that an offence may have been committed they should seek assistance from the police.
-For example, under the Malicious Communications Act 1988, it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender. - 16.3.
-The wider search powers included in the Education Act 2011 give teachers stronger powers to tackle cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones.
-Separate advice on teachers' powers to search (including statutory guidance on dealing with electronic devices) is available see below for a link to this document.
+16.2.
+Criminal law - Although bullying in itself is not a specific criminal offence in the UK, it is important to bear in mind that some types of harassing or threatening behaviour - or communications - could be a criminal offence, for example under the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003, and the Public Order Act 1986.
+If school staff feel that an offence may have been committed, they should seek assistance from the police.
+For example, under the Malicious Communications Act 1988, it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender.

+16.3.
+The wider search powers included in the Education Act 2011 give teachers stronger powers to tackle cyber-bullying by providing a specific power to search for inappropriate images (or files) on electronic devices, including mobile phones.
+The DSL will then report to relevant agencies to seek guidance.
+Separate advice on teachers' powers to search (including statutory guidance on dealing with electronic devices) is available - see below for a link to this document.